Least Radius of Gyration According to Johnson's Parabolic Formula Solution

 How to Calculate Least Radius of Gyration According to Johnson's Parabolic Formula?

-Least Radius of Gyration According to Johnson's Parabolic Formula calculator uses Least Radius of Gyration Column = (Johnson's formula constant*(Effective Column Length))/(Compressive Yield Stress-(Critical Load On Column/Column Cross Sectional Area)) to calculate the Least Radius of Gyration Column, The Least radius of gyration according to Johnson's parabolic formula is defined as the radial distance to a point that would have a moment of inertia the same as the body's actual distribution of mass, if the total mass of the body were concentrated there.
+Least Radius of Gyration According to Johnson's Parabolic Formula calculator uses Least Radius of Gyration Column = (Johnson's formula constant*(Effective Column Length))/(Compressive Yield Stress-(Critical Load On Column/Column Cross Sectional Area)) to calculate the Least Radius of Gyration Column, Least Radius of Gyration According to Johnson's Parabolic Formula is a measure of the minimum radius of gyration of a column, which is a critical parameter in structural analysis, used to determine the stability and strength of a column under compressive loads.
 Least Radius of Gyration Column is denoted by rleast symbol.

 How to calculate Least Radius of Gyration According to Johnson's Parabolic Formula using this online calculator?
 To use this online calculator for Least Radius of Gyration According to Johnson's Parabolic Formula, enter Johnson's formula constant (r), Effective Column Length (Leff), Compressive Yield Stress c), Critical Load On Column (P) & Column Cross Sectional Area (Asectional) and hit the calculate button.
 Here is how the Least Radius of Gyration According to Johnson's Parabolic Formula calculation can be explained with given input values -> 43224.7 = (6*(3))/(420-(5/1.4)).